-Our proposal has received numerous letters of support from businesses and bodies representing business.
+business.
 They consider the creation of a single unitary authority vital to boosting economic growth and jobs in the county and want us to seize this opportunity to supercharge our economy.

-What businesses told us Our response A new council must strongly support our county's economic recovery Our proposal for a new single unitary council will have a strong voice to ensure the best chance of attracting vital inward investment.
-It will be able to move at pace to drive regeneration and will have the scale to tackle the shared social, environmental and economic challenges we face.
-They would value a single point of contact for investment, planning, business development and support.
-Our proposal will bring together services for businesses that are currently disparately provided across eight councils.
-A single new council will be simpler and provide economies of scale, delivering greater resilience and high-quality, consistent support.
-They want to see a devolution deal achieved as soon as possible Our proposal for a single unitary authority for North Yorkshire working with the current unitary in York provides the quickest, smoothest and least disruptive option to achieving a devolution deal at pace.
-This will allow essential work to regenerate our rural, coastal and urban areas to begin as soon as possible.
+What businesses told us Our response A new council must strongly support our county's economic recovery Our proposal for ensure the best of to move at pace the shared social They would value a single point of contact for investment, planning, business development and support.
+Our proposal will currently dispara council will be sin greater resilience They want to see a devolution deal achieved as soon as possible Our proposal for working with the smoothest and le deal at pace.
+This rural, coastal and

-'we support the pragmatic view adopted by North Yorkshire County Council to take the bold decision to create a unitary authority...The York & North Yorkshire Chamber would welcome a devolution agreement that delivers the greatest opportunity for economic and business growth across the whole of the area whilst at the same time tackling the inherent barriers such as poor mobile, internet and transport connectivity that are still holding back many in the region, and which reflect some of the very fundamental building blocks of any modern, successful economic environment.'
+'we support the pragmatic view adopted by North Yorkshire County Council to take the bold decision to create a unitary authority...
+The York & North Yorkshire Chamber would welcome a devolution agreement that delivers the greatest opportunity for economic and business growth across the whole of the area whilst at the same time tackling the inherent barriers such as poor mobile, internet and transport connectivity that are still holding back many in the region, and which reflect some of the very fundamental building blocks of any modern, successful economic environment.'
 Andrew Digwood, President, York & North Yorkshire Chamber of Commerce.

 'I'm lending my support to North Yorkshire County Council's plans for a new single tier of local government in North Yorkshire.
 It will unlock further central government investment in infrastructure and deliver the services and opportunities to optimise our economic growth.
 I know from experience that when you merge similar organisations together, you share the best ideas, use the best people, deliver more innovation in your products and services and at the same time, buy your inputs at the lowest costs.
-You also remove duplication, making life easier for the consumer.'
+You also remove duplication, making life easier for the consumer."